yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 This is an article about fast raytracing on the CPU.
-Because we are going to be focusing on fast for most of the article, there will assumptions of raytracing, math and programming knowledge.
+Because we are going to be focusing on fast for most of the article, there will be assumptions of raytracing, math and programming knowledge.
 To not leave people behind, I'll explain some basics as we go, but to get deeper understanding, I wholeheartedly recommend doing your own research.
 A good place to start is the Raytracing Weekend book series (https://raytracing.github.io/).
 For computer knowledge, my long-form recommendation for